henrcaio/CS50x_2022/README.md

 ###### I'll be pleased to answer any questions you may have, so if you do have one <i>hit me up!</i>

 <br>
-I know it's cliché but drop a star:star: if you don't mind! (would be of GREAT help!)
+I know it's cliché but drop a star:star: if you don't mind! (it would be of GREAT help!)

 ## Table Of Contents